Nxve/AutoMudaeExt/README.md

 You can expect it to be available for use after the completion of the below roadmap, _not including secondary plans_:

 #### Roadmap to get it working:
+- Handle rolls with no buttons (Custom `$togglereact` config or unwished characters)
 - Notifications
     - Some of the events should trigger sound notifications
 - Guild Config: